Manuela was 12 years old when, by letter, he sent her a

 Hyperexigence, psychological abuse, threats and indifference, are some forms of naturalized and everyday abuse

 “Violence is any act capable of causing harm”, summarizes Guillermo Thomas, head of the Clinical Psychology area of the Pediatric Mental Health service of the Italian Hospital of Buenos Aires.
-Until not long ago, talking about abuse against children and adolescents meant, for most people, referring to those situations that often shock public opinion and involve physical and sexual aggression.
+Until not so long ago, talking about abuse against children and adolescents meant, for most people, referring to those situations that often shock public opinion and involve physical as well as sexual aggression.
 However, pediatricians, psychiatrists and psychologists warn that

 There are other types of “silent” and everyday violence that, although they do not leave marks on the body, impact on the psychic and physical health of children..

-63.3% of households with at least one child between the ages of 2 and 17 use verbal aggressions as a method of discipline; on the other hand, in 22.2% they are shaken or shaken, in 16.4% they are called dumb or stupid, and in 61.5% they are shouted at.
+63.3% of households with at least one child between 2 and 17 years old use verbal aggressions as a method of discipline; on the other hand, in 22.2% they are shaken or shaken, in 16.4% they are called dumb or stupid, and in 61.5% they are shouted at.

 Nora Fontana, a psychologist at the Parent Encounter Foundation, says that psychological violence is the most difficult for parents to perceive.
 “Adults are just learning these things, internalizing what it is about and they are surprised to learn that

 not listening to the child, not standing up physically or psychologically according to the situation, is a type of violence; as well as not eating together, not communicating or underestimating them, it is emotional violence“says the specialist.